How UNICEF helps children in emergencies

 UNICEF emergency relief efforts worldwide

-Below, a look at some of the places where UNICEF is making a difference for children:
+Below, a look at a few specific emergency situations and crises where UNICEF is making a difference for children:

 UNICEF and partners are responding to food crises, including rising rates of child wasting in the Sahel as well as the malnutrition crisis in the Horn of Africa — the result of widespread, extreme food insecurity brought on by severe drought (exacerbated by climate change) and compounded by rising food prices.